DACA Lawyers in Austin

 Backed by Over 20 Years ' Experience!
 Call (512) 900-4774.

 Most Americans agree that DREAMers deserve protection in the United States.
 The DACA program was initiated in 2012 by President Obama to protect qualifying individuals brought to the U.S. as children from deportation.
 President Trump, through his administration, announced an end to the DACA program in 2017.
-However, due to litigation in many federal courts, much of the program has survived.
-Currently, the U.S. Citizenship and Immigration Services has continued renewal requests from current DACA-protected individuals.
-USCIS, however, has announced that it no longer takes requests from those who have never before been granted DACA status.
+However, due to litigation in many federal courts, much of the program has now been revived.
+In fact, the Department of Homeland Security (DHS) has recently been ordered by a federal court to fully reinstate DACA in pre-2017 form.

-If you are currently protected from deportation through DACA and need to renew your status, you can turn to J. Sparks Law, PLLC for help.
+If you are currently protected from deportation through DACA and need to renew your status, or if you are a DREAMer who needs to apply for DACA for the first time, you can turn to J. Sparks Law, PLLC for help.
 Our DACA attorneys in Austin have an in-depth understanding of the program and have kept up-to-date with its continuing changes.
 Our firm is dedicated solely to immigration law, so you can rest assured that your case is in good hands.

 Call (512) 900-4774 to discuss your case during a free consultation.
 We serve clients throughout Texas, the U.S. and across the world.